Knocked Loose: 2016–2021: Laugh Tracks and A Different Shade of Blue

+2021–present: A Tear in the Fabric of Life, Upon Loss Singles and You Won't Go Before You're Supposed To

 In October 2021, the band, without any prior notice, released their EP A Tear In The Fabric Of Life.
 The concept record documents the "story of someone wading through ‘extreme grief'".
 An animated short film, which accompanies the entire span of the EP, was released at the same time.
-It was directed by swedish Director Magnus Jonsson.
+It was directed by Swedish director Magnus Jonsson.
 The release, as well as the short film, gained mostly positive reviews.
 Its song "God Knows" was elected by Loudwire as the 30th best metal song of 2021.

+On June 14, 2023, the band surprise released Upon Loss Singles, a double-single consisting of the tracks "Deep in the Willow" and "Everything is Quiet Now", with the tracks being produced by new collaborator Drew Fulk (also known as WZRD BLD).
+The band announced a new album entitled You Won't Go Before You're Supposed To, which was released on May 10 via Pure Noise Records.
+To coincide with the album announcement, the band released its lead single "Blinding Faith".
+The second single, "Don't Reach For Me" was released on April 3, 2024.
+The third single, "Suffocate" featuring Poppy, was released on April 23, 2024.
+In November 2024, the song was nominated at the 67th annual Grammy Awards in the category of Best Metal Performance.
+On November 27, 2024, the band performed "Suffocate" with Poppy on Jimmy Kimmel Live.